Fidelity Wealth Management Reviews – Service, Offerings, & Limitations

 Fidelity Charitable Giving

-Fidelity is not only focused on helping their clients invest their money, but also making it easier for them to make charitable gifts.
+Next up for our Fidelity wealth management review — Fidelity is not only focused on helping their clients invest their money but also making it easier for them to make charitable gifts.

 Fidelity Charitable Giving makes it possible to donate mutual funds, stocks, and other assets to charity.
 Your donations will potentially be tax-free because they are invested and give better support for the charities.
 Some donors with additional ambitions and complex situations can join the Private Donor Group.